aldur/nixos-crostini/README.md

   `baguette_rootfs.img` file.
 The startup shell will default to user `chronos`.
   See [this issue][4] for some background about this.

-If you want to integrate the `baguette.nix` module in your NixOS configuration, use this flake's `inputs.nixos-crostini.nixosModules.baguette`.
+If you want to integrate the `baguette.nix` module into your NixOS configuration, add this flake's `inputs.nixos-crostini.nixosModules.baguette` to your `modules` and then build the image through `self.nixosConfigurations.baguette-nixos.config.system.build.btrfsImage`.

+To adjust the size of the resulting disk image, set `virtualisation.diskImageSize`.

 [0]: https://aldur.blog/articles/2025/06/19/nixos-in-crostini
 [1]: https://github.com/DeterminateSystems/nix-installer